 It’s vital to feed your senior cat with bad teeth a well-balanced meal that she can easily chew and digest.
 Our top reviews for the best cat food for senior cats with bad teeth are Smalls Fresh Cat Food as the best overall choice and Blue Buffalo Healthy Aging Dry Cat Food as the best value.
 Hill’s Science Diet Adult Oral Care Dry Cat Food is our third pick.
 Both of these foods are packed full of protein, easy for your cat to chew, and free of fluff.

-When choosing a food for your senior cat, look for foods with high protein that have a low-to-medium fat content.
+When choosing a the best dry cat food for senior cats, look for foods with high protein that have a low-to-medium fat content.
 Additionally, always opt for dry kibble over wet food because it will help clean your kitty’s teeth.

 We hope this review helped you find the purr-fect food for your older cat with bad teeth!
 Bon appetite!